Killing of Henry Lee Johnson

 Henry Lee Johnson (1964 – January 20, 1980) was 15 years old when he was fatally shot in his hometown of Idabel, Oklahoma by a white man from Arkansas.
-The event happened outside the segregated Black Hat Club, which was located in the black part of town.
+The event happened outside the segregated Black Hat Club, which was located in the Black part of town.
 Protests over his death the next night resulted in violence and the shooting deaths of two more men.

 Murder of Henry Lee Johnson

-The Black Hat Club in Idabel, Oklahoma, was a whites-only club operating on the black side of town.
+The Black Hat Club in Idabel, Oklahoma, was a whites-only club operating on the Black side of town.
 The club attracted racial incidents.

-Late January 19, 1980, a group of local black youths—15-year-old Henry Lee Johnson, his 13-year-old brother Victor, and other teenage boys—entered the parking lot of the club through a hole in the gate.
+Late January 19, 1980, a group of local Black youths—15-year-old Henry Lee Johnson, his 13-year-old brother Victor, and other teenage boys—entered the parking lot of the club through a hole in the gate.
 They were seen and chased by Walter Anthony "Tony" DeShazo, a White man from Horatio, Arkansas, who fired several shots in their direction.

 As the boys escaped, they discovered that Henry Lee Johnson was no longer with them.
 They returned the next morning to look for him, and his body was discovered.

-1980 Idabel riot
+1980 Idabel Protest

 Immediately following the discovery of Johnson's body, rumors began to circulate, including that the youth was severely beaten and lynched.

 This led to rioting with clashes between approximately 150 police officers and 200 rioters.

-During the riots, two men, William Mack Jr., black, and Idabel auxiliary police officer Ruben Farmer, white, were both killed.
+During the riots, two men, William Mack Jr., Black, and Idabel auxiliary police officer Ruben Farmer, White, were both killed.
 In the days following the riots, Ku Klux Klan members in Oklahoma City and Idabel passed out flyers and recruited new members.

 After the riots, Governor George Nigh declared martial law and deployed the Oklahoma National Guard to the county.
 Tensions were heightened during this time by rallies held by Imperial Wizard Bill Wilkinson of the Ku Klux Klan at the county courthouse in Idabel and in Oklahoma City.